Ojas1510/Snake-Game/README.md

 'D' - Move Right
 Try to eat the fruit ('X') that appears on the screen to increase your score.

-The game will end if the snake collides with the boundary or itself. \br
+The game will end if the snake collides with the boundary or itself. /br
 # Instructions
 Compile the C++ code using a C++ compiler
 Run the compiled executable (./snake_game )